-- , To actively support good H&S - To identify hazards and talk to address any hazards - notice to the employer. - H&S issues. - To speak up for workers on H&S issues, especially if members are on rehabilitation plans. - To explain to members their rights regarding refusal of unsafe work.
+- .To actively support good H&S practices in the workplace - .To identify hazards and talk with the employer about how to address any hazards - To be trained to issue a hazard notice to the employer. - .
+To talk with the OSH inspector on H&S issues. - .
+To speak up for workers on H&S issues, especially if members are on rehabilitation plans. - .
+To explain to members their rights regarding refusal of unsafe work.